-All day sitting job triggers many undesirable things to our body.
-The sitting all day also impact physically.
-If you sit for longer periods of time especially with poor, makes your hip flexors tight and affect the glute muscles.
+All day sitting job triggers many undesirable things in our body.
+The sitting all day also impact our physical health.
+If you sit for a long time period of time especially with poor posture.
+It makes your hip flexors tight and affects the glute muscles.
 To eliminate the negative impact of sitting job, there are certain exercises.
-These exercises improve your posture and also strengthened back glutes and hamstring muscles.
-Moreover, these exercises help to offset the imbalances associated with long periods of sitting.
+These exercises improve your posture and also strengthen the back glutes and hamstring muscles.
+Moreover, these exercises help to remove the imbalances associated with long periods of sitting.

 Let’s know which exercise helps to reduce the negative impact of sitting job.

 This exercise is very effective to stabilize the muscles of the core such as transverse abdominus.
 To practice this exercise, lie on your back with your arms raised at shoulder level.
 After this raise your legs like tabletop position.
 Following this, slowly extend your right leg out straight while simultaneously dropping your left arm overhead.
 After few seconds return to the start position and repeat with another side.